steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 This project is written in Python and my webscraper of choice is BeautifulSoup.
 I've had a little bit of exposure to this already and seems to be the most popular 'web-scraper'. so naturally as safe bet.

-For the data source, I've gone with FBREF, very popular with the football hipsters and kids on twitter that comment 'ykb' under posts they agree with.
+For the data source, I've gone with FBREF, very popular with the football hipsters and kids on football twitter that comment 'ykb' under posts they agree with.
 The underlying data for FBREF is provided by StatsBomb, so A* for reliabilty and accuracy.
 There is vast amount of this data available at league, team, player and match level, complete with deatiled metrics such as pass types and even body parts used for passes.
 The issue is being able to programtically sift through the webpages to get there.